Kafū, aged forty-one.

 Clear and cold.

-The view of the sunset gazing upon the heights of Ichigaya was most splendid.
+The view of the sunset seen from the heights of Ichigaya was most splendid.

 December 20th.

-Each time Kikugorō met me, he would ask for a new play.
+Every time Kikugorō met me, he would request a new script.

-While grateful for his consideration, today’s theaters are no longer places where art may truly be discussed.
+I appreciated the kindness shown, but today’s theaters were no longer places where art could properly be discussed.

 December 23rd.

-At Kyūkyodō’s storefront, I unexpectedly had the honor of meeting Professor Mori.
+At Kyūkyodō's shopfront, I unexpectedly had the honor of meeting Professor Mori.

-He wore a suit and an old mantle, his mustache having turned half-white.
+He wore a Western suit with an old mantle over it, his mustache having turned half-white.

 December 24th.